680000A 1968: HAPSHASH

 tracked lead vocal

-- Stray Cat Blues I (MJ/KR) -3rd April, Nicky Hopkins on piano, Rocky
+- Stray Cat Blues II (MJ/KR) -3rd April, Nicky Hopkins on piano, Rocky

 Dijon on congas; longer version with additional ad lib vocals

-- Steet Fighting Man II (MJ/KR) -instrumental version (under title
+- Street Fighting Man II (MJ/KR) -instrumental version (under title Primo

-Grande), re-recorded in the studio to recreate cassette sound,
+Grande), re-recorded in the studio to recreate cassette sound; unverified

 - Street Fighting Man III (MJ/KR) -31st March, Nicky Hopkins on piano,

-Dave Mason on shehnai, Rick Grech on electric violin, Jim King and
+Dave Mason on shehnai and bass drum, Rick Grech on electric violin, Jim King

-Roger Chapman on backing vocals; early lyrics (under title Pay Your
+and Roger Chapman on backing vocals; early lyrics (under title Pay Your Dues)

 West Hampstead.
 Producer: BW.
 Sound engineers: Glyn Johns, Gus Dudgeon.